The Sydney Centre for International Law is a hub of international legal thought and debate in the Asia-Pacific region.

 The Sydney Centre for International Law was established in 2003 as a centre of excellence in research and teaching in international law.
 The centre fosters innovative, interdisciplinary scholarship across the international legal field, and also provides an avenue for the public to access international legal expertise.
 It operates within the University of Sydney Law School, building upon its well-recognised history of strength in this area.

-The centre is managed by a committee comprised of the following associates: Irene Baghoomians, Chester Brown, Emily Crawford, Mary Crock, David Kinley, Jacqueline Mowbray, Luke Nottage, Ben Saul and Tim Stephens.
+The centre is managed by a committee comprised of the following associates: Irene Baghoomians, Chester Brown, Emily Crawford, Mary Crock, David Kinley, Jacqueline Mowbray, Rowan Nicholson, Luke Nottage, Ben Saul and Tim Stephens.

 Centre members have supported students’ successful involvement in a range of international law mooting competitions.
 You can access general information on moots open to student participation within Sydney Law School and beyond via the Sydney University Law Students Society (SULS) website.
 Students who enrol in the International Moot unit (LAWS3489/LAWS5189) may prepare for a range of competitions.
 For further information and staff contacts about any one of these moots, please contact the Centre Administrator.